 Simply select the + Add Page option, which will give you another adjustable square.

 As you can see, I now have another adjustable view.
 Each red square represents a single page within the PDF that will be generated.
 This means I can export a PDF that has as many pages as needed to cover the portions of the map I need.

 When we’re done adding pages, all we have to do is click the Generate PDF button.

 This will generate a PDF will all the pages you’ve set up, as well as an overview page, which you can then print and/or download.

 That’s it for Now

 Whew, that ended up being a long-winded introduction!
-Hopefully, you found this to be useful, and generally gentle introduction to CalTopo.
+Hopefully, you found this to be a useful and generally gentle introduction to CalTopo.
 If anything was unclear, try watching the screencast to see if that clears things up at all.
-If not, don't hesitate to ask!
+If not, don’t hesitate to ask!

 Did I forget to cover something here you think I should’ve?
 Please don’t hesitate to let me know in the comments down below!